 - Restore an Indigenous presence on our campus that includes various Indigenous Nations' cultural markers, as well as celebrating all heritages.

-The central design theme planned for Phase 1 is the permanent pedestrianization of Gould Street, prohibiting vehicular access while establishing a cycling dismount zone.
+The central design theme is the permanent pedestrianization of Gould Street—raising the roadway to make it level with the walkway, prohibiting vehicular access except for emergency services, and establishing cycling dismount zones.